dawaltconley/rob/_projects/2017-04-24-the-once-and-future-nerd-book-2.md

 media: page
 image: onceandfuturenerd.jpg
 ---
-Recording engineer for the original fantasy/comedy audio series.
+Recording engineer for the second season of the original fantasy/comedy audio series.
+Check out episodes at their website [http://onceandfuturenerd.com/](http://onceandfuturenerd.com/)!